 I walked back down to the central portion of the temple and struck the large bell.
 I then proceeded to one of the cabin-like rooms (likely the ubosot).
 Situated on a low but wide altar were various Buddha images, positioned above large pots of incense that were placed on the floor.
 Unlike the other structures, this one had walls on all four sides, indicating that it was primarily designed for meditation or specific rituals.

 Walking up a small staircase I then arrived at a much more open and airy structure – presumably the main viharn.
 This building also contained an altar with various statues.
-But giving visitors a spot from which to view the temple’s most impressive scenery seems to have been its main objective.
+But giving visitors a spot from which to view the temple’s most impressive scenery seems to be its main objective.
 The wind at the top of the mountain rings the numerous small bells hanging down from the ceiling, adding to the tranquility of the atmosphere.

 But who placed them there, and how did they do it?
 The visionary behind the project was a monk named Phrathep Visutthiyarn.
 According to this article, he also happens to be the abbot of Wat Analayo Thippayaram in neighboring Phayao.